Palatine, IL Swim Camp Series for Ages 9 to 11

 Introduction

-Fitter & Faster is producing four, 2-day swim camps for competitive swimmers ages 9 to 11 years old at Buehler YMCA in Palatine, IL from November 2024 through April 2025!
+Fitter & Faster is producing a series of swim camps for competitive swimmers ages 9 to 11 years old at Buehler YMCA in Palatine, IL throughout 2025!
 CLICK HERE for the swim camp page for ages 12 & over!

 PALATINE, ILLINOIS SWIM CAMP SERIES (Ages 9 to 11)